 Posting education records (e.g. grades) using the student's name, student ID number or any portion of the social security number violates FERPA and university policy.

-Any questions regarding FERPA guidelines should be directed to the University Registrar at email@example.com.
+Any questions regarding FERPA guidelines should be directed to firstname.lastname@example.org

 All employees who have access to student records, or who are requesting access to the myESU portal or to INB are required to have training in the Family Educational Rights and Privacy Act of 1974, as Amended (FERPA).
-You can complete an online training.
-Upon completion of the online training, a personal committment statement must be sent to firstname.lastname@example.org confirming that you have reviewed, understand and will comply with FERPA regulations and the university's policy.
-Online training documents are accessible below:
+You can complete an online training program through D2L.
+If you are a new employee or have previously not used the online FERPA Training Module and find that you are not already enrolled in the training course, please email email@example.com for access.
+To access the FERPA training program, you would need to log in to D2L, select the Student role, and then select the FERPA Training Module.
+Online training documents are also accessible below: